ligang-cs/PedestrianDetection-HGPD/README.md

 # PedestrianDetection-HGPD
-Code for Learning Hierarhical Graph for Occluded Pedestrian Detection (ACM MM 20)
+Learning Hierarhical Graph for Occluded Pedestrian Detection (ACM MM 20) Code will be released soon.